polkadot-fellows/RFCs/text/0163-ec-host-functions.md

   - Computes the multi-Miller loop for pairing operations.
   - `g1`: encoded `Vec<G1Affine>`.
   - `g2`: encoded `Vec<G2Affine>`.
-  - The two input vectors are expected to have the same length.
+  - The two input vectors are expected to have identical lengths.
+If they differ, the excess elements in the longer vector are silently ignored.
-  - Writes encoded target field element to `out`.
+  - Writes encoded pairing target field element to `out`.

 - `final_exponentiation(in_out: &mut [u8]) -> u32`
   - Completes the pairing computation by performing final exponentiation.
   - `in_out`: encoded target field element (input and output).

 - `msm(bases: &[u8], scalars: &[u8], out: &mut [u8]) -> u32`
   - Multi-scalar multiplication.
+Efficiently computes `sum(scalars_i * bases_i)`.
   - `bases`: encoded `Vec<Affine>`.
   - `scalars`: encoded `Vec<ScalarField>`.
-  - The two input vectors are expected to have the same length.
+  - The two input vectors are expected to have identical lengths.
+If they differ, the excess elements in the longer vector are silently ignored.
-  - Efficiently computes `sum(scalar_i * base_i)`.
   - Writes encoded `Affine` to `out`.

 - `mul(base: &[u8], scalar: &[u8], out: &mut [u8]) -> u32`